damlakhv/Courier-Tracker/README.md

 also must meet following criteria;
 * Log courier and store when any courier enters radius of 100 meters from Migros stores.
 Reentries to the same store's circumference over 1 minute should not count as "entrance".
 * The application must provide a way for querying total distances, over which any courier travels.
 A sample method signature may be such as;  ``Double getTotalTravelDistance(courierId);``
-* Implement at least 2 design patterns of your choice.
 * Create instructions to easily run and test your application (i.e. README or an executable script is nice to have).

 ## Input Data